shashigharti/secure-privateai-scholarship-challenge/README.md

 DAY 45:
 - Contd. working on Raspberry Pi Project
-- Reading matertials to track object using dronein real time
+- Reading matertials to track object using drone in real time
 #60daysofudacity